dougwithseismic/llm-crawler/docs/guides/getting-started.md

    - Limit maxPages
    - Reduce maxConcurrency
    - Monitor system resources

+4. **Tunnel Issues**
+   - Verify NGROK_AUTHTOKEN is correct
+   - Check ENABLE_TUNNEL is set to true
+   - Restart the server if tunnel fails
+   - Use `pnpm setup:tunnel` to reconfigure

 For more help, check our [troubleshooting guide](troubleshooting.md) or open an issue on GitHub.